ostlund/passwordless-mysql/README.md

 # passwordless-mysql

+## Fork

+Use newer version of Bcrypt to work with never versions of NodeJs.
+Remove the use of Grunt.
+Some small adjustments and cleanup done.

+## Old

 This module provides token storage for Passwordless, a node.js module for express that allows website authentication without password using verification through email or other means.
 Visit the project's website https://passwordless.net for more details.